DNS-Accountants

 Do I have to pay tax on money transferred from Foreign Country?

-• Your investments and savings interest abroad
+• Income from foreign investments and savings interest

 Tax implications of transferring money to the UK

-Know your UK residence status : Your UK residency status is normally determined based on the number of days you stay in the UK in the tax year (6 April to 5 April the next year).
+Determining Residency: Residency is typically assessed based on the number of days spent in the UK during the tax year (6 April to 5 April).

 If there’s a change in your state of affairs: According to the situation you are in, your status can be different from one tax year to the next.
 You must check your status in keeping with your situation, for instance: